westfort42/school/programming-languages/pre-midterm.md

 ```
 T = state(1 a 2)
 ```
 I *think* it's like an array where you don't have to allocate memory, and it can contain different data types.
-Accessing data in tuples with the dot operator is done like this: `T.1` returns 1, `T.2` returns a. <span style="color:red;">WARNING</span>: You start counting from *1* when dealing with tuples (not zero!!!).
+Accessing data in tuples with the dot operator is done like this: `T.1` returns 1, `T.2` returns a. <span style="color:red; !important">WARNING</span>: You start counting from *1* when dealing with tuples (not zero!!!).

 There's a really good example of a binary tree implementation in the lecture notes, go check that out.